preciofishbone/OmniaDocsG2/pages/reports/index.rst

 ***********
 In Omnia 7.1 and later, OpenAI can be used for content analysis.
 If set up, this tab is available.

-the first you will see is a list of already created analysis, if any. here's a simple example:
+The first you will see is a list of already created analysis, if any. here's a simple example:

 .. image:: analysis-tab.png